tongueroo/cli-template/README.md

 ## Release

-Once you are satisified with the CLI tool, you can release it as a gem.
+Once you are satisfied with the CLI tool, you can release it as a gem.

     1. edit the mycli.gemspec
     2. edit lib/mycli/version.rb